hawx1993/hooks-view-model/README.md

 3. When you want to solve the above hooks defects or confusion caused by closures in the project
 ## When not to use this library

-1. If you don't like the way class is written, you can try this library [use-better-state](https://github.com/hawx1993/use-better-state)
+1. If you don't interesting with the `class` style (try this one: [use-better-state](https://github.com/hawx1993/use-better-state))
-2. When you are developing a component library, or your project has nothing to do with the business
+2. Your project is a component library
+3. Your project has not involved in the business
 ## Example

 `Counter.View.tsx`